KattyaCuevas/KattyaCuevas.github.io/_posts/2021-04-17-fixing-re-renders-when-using-context-in-react.md

 }
 ```

-I added a console.log to my components to
-To make you aware of my error, I added a console.log to my components so that they see how many times it was rendered:
+I added a console.log to my components to make you aware of my error, I added a console.log to my components so that they see how many times it was rendered:
 ![](https://media.giphy.com/media/y2S7LixprI0B4ruvLF/giphy.gif)

 There you can see, when I update the counter, it re-renders the `SessionForm` component.
 Even when it doesn't depend on the `CounterContext` context, which has `counter` state.